Alternate Fighter: Expanded

 As an action on your turn, you can expend Exploit Dice (up

-to your proficiency bonus) and instantly strike with a melee weapon you are holding at a number of creatures within 30 feet equal to 1 + the number of dice expended, forcing them to make a Dexterity saving throw.
-Creatures take damage of your weapon's type equal to two rolls of your Exploit Die + your Dexterity modifier on a failed saving throw, and half as much damage on a successful save.
+to your Proficiency Bonus) and choose a number of targets you can see within 30 feet equal to 1 + the number of Dice expended, forcing them to make a Dexterity saving throw.
+Creatures take damage of one hit with your weapon + your Exploit Die on a failure, and half as much on a success.

-For each of the creatures reduced to 0 hit points by this Exploit, you can force another creature of your choice within range of this Exploit to make the Dexterity saving throw.
+For each creature you reduce to 0 hit points, you can force another creature in range to make the Dexterity saving throw.

-Once the Exploit ends, you appear in an unoccupied space of your choice next to one of the targets of this Exploit.
+Once the Exploit ends, you appear in an unoccupied space of your choice next to the last target of this Exploit.

 Equip Militia

-You can expend one Exploit Die and spend 1 hour training a number of humanoid creatures equal to your level to fight.
+You can expend an Exploit Die and spend 1 hour training a number of humanoids equal to your level to fight.
 Creatures that spend the full hour listening and training with you gain two of the following benefits of your choice:

 • They gain proficiency with one martial weapon.